Last updated on January 6, 2026

 An Offer You Can't Refuse | Illustration by Dallas Williams

-You’re probably here because you've been to the MTGA store or the deck builder and you’re looking for a way to grab those mythic rare cards you so desperately crave for your brew, and you’ve likely been eyeing the mythic packs for a while wondering if they’re really worth your time and money.
-That’s what I’m going over today.
+Let's say you’re here because you went to the MTGA store or the deck builder and want a way to grab those mythic rare cards you so desperately crave.
+You might have eyed the mythic packs for a while wondering if they’re really worth your time and money.
+That’s what I cover today.

 What Is a Mythic Pack in MTGA?